All ingredients are individually packaged, but our central facility

 Finish the Dish

-To cooked pasta, add half the sauce (reserve remaining for chicken), tomatoes, 1½ Tbsp. lemon juice, and half the parsley (reserve remaining for garnish).
-Toss to combine.
+Add half the sauce (reserve remaining sauce in pan for chicken), tomatoes, and 1½ Tbsp. lemon juice to pot with cooked pasta.
+Toss or gently stir to combine.

-Plate dish as pictured on front of card, spooning lemon-caper sauce over chicken and garnishing with remaining parsley and remaining lemon zest.
+Plate dish as pictured on front of card, spooning lemon-caper sauce over chicken and garnishing with remaining lemon zest (to taste).
 Bon appétit!

 Home Chef is a meal kit delivery service - order and receive home food delivery weekly.